menu

 Midland real estate is some of the most expensive in North Carolina, although Midland house values don't compare to the most expensive real estate in the U.S.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Midland is a great place for families with children to consider.
-First of all, many other families with children live here, making Midland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Midland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Midland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Midland is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Midland’s overall crime rate is lower than average for the country.

-The per capita income in Midland in 2018 was $31,974, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $127,896 for a family of four.
+The per capita income in Midland in 2022 was $36,259, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $145,036 for a family of four.
 However, Midland contains both very wealthy and poor people as well.

-Midland is a somewhat ethnically-diverse town.
+Midland is a very ethnically-diverse town.
 The people who call Midland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midland residents report their race to be White, followed by Black or African-American.
 Midland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.95% of the town’s residents.
-Important ancestries of people in Midland include German, Irish, English, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 10.18% of the town’s residents.
+Important ancestries of people in Midland include English, German, Irish, Scots-Irish, and African.

 The most common language spoken in Midland is English.
 Other important languages spoken here include Spanish and Italian.